Friday, November 09, 2007

 Counsel: Assign roles to batsmen.
 Too many similar batsmen seeking identity in the middle order.
 Be selective with the bat.
 Attack with the ball and use Fernando and Malinga.
 Lay emphasis on wickets with Murali.
 Don't be the usual defensive self on the field.

-m and a general easy going nature of team evident in India.
+Verdict: Will push hard but just miss out on the semis.
+Lack of ambition amongst many members of the team and a general easy going nature of team evident in India.
 A star will be born in the form of Upul Tharanga.
 Vaas, Atapattu and Jayasuriya will quit in unspectacular fashion.

 The World Cup Swat- South Africa